Mossblac/Rally_Mapper/README.md

 # Rally_Mapper

-**A Rally Course Generator**
+## A Rally Course Generator

 ![RallyMapper logo](./images/rally_mapper_logo_smaller.png)

 ***

-## Rally: A skill and strategy based time trial race.
+## Rally: A skill and strategy based time trial race

 > While it is possible to run a Rally on foot, These Tracks are specifically designed to take advantage of the
 > capability of a Rally Board or EUC.
 Which are handsfree operated, partially self balancing,
 > personal electric vehicles or P.E.V.s

 ***

 A Rally Track is a **timed** course consisting of three components:

 1. **A Course**
 2. **Obstacles**
 3. **and Punches**

 ***

 **The Track** can be linear or a loop. changed with a toggle on the main menu.

 ***

-**The Obstacles** are objects within the course that require the performance of certain riding skills in order to navigate successfully and even more skill to overcome at speed
+**The Obstacles** are objects within the course that require the performance of certain riding skills in order to navigate successfully and even more skill
+to overcome at speed

 ***